Best Car Insurance for College Students in 2025 (Top 10 Companies Ranked)

 College students can lower costs even more with usage-based programs, bundling options, and maintaining a clean driving record.

-- Our top pick for the best college student car insurance company is State Farm
+- Our top pick for the best college student car insurance company is Allstate

 - Car insurance for an 18-year-old college student costs around $142 per month

-- Save with student away at school or good student discounts
+- Save with a student away or a good student discount

 This guide compares top providers to help find affordable, reliable coverage.
 Enter your ZIP code into our free comparison tool to see how much car insurance costs in your area.